ChenchenKang/chenchenkang.github.io/_pages/media.md

       <div class="media-entry__description">
         <p>
-          Coverage of the artificial-intelligence models and imaging system used to track crop growth and support data-driven greenhouse management.
+          This article describes how Penn State researchers trained AI models and developed a computer-vision system to track plant growth in greenhouse production.
+The technology supports automated data collection and may help growers make more informed crop-management decisions.
         </p>
       </div>